Academics: S.J.D. Candidates begins here:

 C. EVALUATION OF DISSERTATION

 Following certification by the principal supervisor, the principal supervisor and a second reader will evaluate the dissertation.
-The second reader should be a Harvard Law School faculty member, selected by the candidate in consultation with the supervisor, who is has expertise in the candidate’s area of study.
+The second reader should be a Harvard Law School faculty member, selected by the candidate in consultation with the supervisor, who has expertise in the candidate’s area of study.
 It is the candidate’s responsibility to report the name of the second reader to the Graduate Program Office as soon as that reader has been selected.

 The candidate should submit one copy of the dissertation to the principal supervisor and one copy to the second reader.
 The candidate should retain the original.
-Both the faculty supervisor and the second reader provide written comments on the dissertation; final approval may be conditioned on further revisions by the candidate.
+Both the principal supervisor and the second reader provide written comments on the dissertation; final approval may be conditioned on further revisions by the candidate.

 The submitted dissertation will be approved only if, in the judgment of the principal supervisor, the second reader, and the Committee on Graduate Studies, it constitutes a substantial and valuable contribution to the scholarship in its field.
 The dissertation would be considered to constitute such a contribution, for example, if it explored new areas of intellectual inquiry, provided new insights or analyses, or offered a new conceptual framework for understanding the subject area.
 A dissertation that merely surveys, catalogs, or compiles relevant literature, legislation, case material, and/or the ideas of others would not satisfy the standard.
 It is the candidate’s responsibility to ensure that the principal supervisor and second reader submit written evaluations of the dissertation to the Graduate Program Office.
-When the supervisor and second reader have both approved the dissertation, the oral defense should be scheduled.
+When the principal supervisor and second reader have both approved the dissertation, the oral defense should be scheduled.

 D. ORAL DEFENSE OF DISSERTATION